BreastCancerAI/IDC-Detection-System/UI/README.md

 ## Bugs/Issues

-Please feel free to create issues for bugs and general issues you come across whilst using this or any other iotJumpWay Microsoft repo issues: [IoT-JumpWay-Microsoft-Examples Github Issues](https://github.com/iotJumpway/IoT-JumpWay-Microsoft-Examples/issues "IoT-JumpWay-Microsoft-Examples Github Issues")
+Please feel free to create issues for bugs and general issues you come across whilst using this or any other BreastCancerAI repo issues: [BreastCancerAI Github Issues](https://github.com/BreastCancerAI/IDC-Classifier/issues "BreastCancerAI Github Issues")

 ## Known Bugs
 Below you will find all known bugs in the application.
 Each bug has a corresponding issue in the repo issues area.
 Pull requests are welcome.